dbalsom/fluxfox/README.md

 ### Raw Flux Images

+* **PCE Flux Image** (PFI)
+    * One of several image formats developed by Hampa Hug for use with his emulator, [PCE](http://www.hampa.ch/pce/).
+      Contains raw flux stream data, for an arbitrary number of revolutions.
+Similar to Kryoflux, but in a single-file container.

 * **SuperCardPro Image** (SCP)
     * A format designed for the [SuperCardPro](https://www.cbmstuff.com/index.php?route=product/product&product_id=52) flux imaging hardware, this format has become quite popular as a single-file flux container.
 The format supports